Skip to content

 Inti Raymi Today in Cusco

-Today's Inti Raymi in Cusco functions as a large stage production in public spaces.
-An Inca figure, the Coya, and an extensive entourage lead through a dramatization that combines sun salutations, symbolic encounters, and central ritual acts.
+Today's Inti Raymi in Cusco functions as a large stage production in public space.
+A figure of the Inca, the Coya, and an extensive entourage lead through a dramatization that combines the sun greeting, symbolic encounters, and central ritual acts.
 Music, dances, colorful garments, and Quechua as the ceremonial language play a strong role.

-A fixed component consists of three stations that take place consecutively.
-An official timetable is published annually by the organizer.
-A similar schedule appears in many programs and serves as an orientation for daily planning.
+A fixed component consists of three stations that take place one after another.
+An official schedule is published by the organizer each year.
+A similar timetable appears in many programs and serves as an orientation for daily planning.

 Process at the Three Venues

 A classic route connects Qorikancha, the Plaza de Armas, and Saqsayhuamán.
-The sequence follows a clear escalation, as the largest scene and grandstand areas are located at the end in Saqsayhuamán.
+The process follows a clear escalation, as the largest scene and grandstand areas are located at the end in Saqsayhuamán.

-Many programs indicate morning start times for Qorikancha and Plaza de Armas and an early afternoon for Saqsayhuamán.
-A frequently mentioned orientation is 09:00 AM, 10:00 AM, and 01:45 PM.
-Deviations are possible because each edition is officially rescheduled.
+Many programs list morning start times for Qorikancha and Plaza de Armas, and an early afternoon for Saqsayhuamán.
+A frequently mentioned orientation is 9:00 AM, 10:00 AM, and 1:45 PM.
+Deviations are possible, as each edition is officially rescheduled.

 Qorikancha during Inti Raymi in Cusco